The design software company uses Dropbox Business to collaborate more securely and efficiently, allowing the team to scale globally.

 Stronger security over data and devices

-InVision App is a prototyping tool used by some of the world’s biggest brands, like Sony and Nike, to help move product ideas more quickly from hazy concept to successful shipment.
-While the software itself is a powerful design tool, a large part of its appeal is its ability to integrate with other popular applications, including Dropbox.
-InVision customers can link to assets in their Dropbox accounts, and have updates automatically incorporated into their InVision prototypes.
+InVision App is a prototyping tool used by some of the world’s biggest brands, such as Sony and Nike, to help move product ideas more quickly from hazy concept to successful shipment.
+Whilst the software itself is a powerful design tool, a large part of its appeal is its ability to integrate with other popular applications, including Dropbox.
+InVision customers can link to assets in their Dropbox accounts and get updates automatically incorporated into their InVision prototypes.
 Given the company’s ties to Dropbox, it’s no surprise that employees during InVision’s early days relied on their personal Dropbox accounts to collaborate.
 But the need to effectively manage and secure multiple accounts became more important as the team grew from just a few employees in New York City to a larger distributed workforce with product heads in the UK.
-“People were managing their own subscriptions individually,” Shalom Weberman, InVision’s Operations Manager, says.
+“People were managing their own subscriptions individually” says Shalom Weberman, InVision’s Operations Manager.
 “If someone decided to move on to another company, their account and data went with them.”

 “Dropbox Business definitely made things simpler when we could centralize accounts.
 It’s a much smarter use of our funds.
 We’ve grown a lot and it takes a load off my plate.”

 With Dropbox Business, employees collaborate more easily now that everyone has an enterprise account.
 As the product and design teams communicate primarily through Slack, the messaging app’s integration with Dropbox Business lets users pull Photoshop and Sketch files from Dropbox directly into chats.
-“Product is constantly sending messages to our developers and saying, ‘Oh, the Photoshop Document is updated,’ and they already know which file we’re talking about because it was referenced earlier as a Dropbox link,” says Billy Kiely, VP of Product.
+“Product is constantly sending messages to our developers and saying ‘Oh, the Photoshop document has been updated,' and they already know which file we’re talking about because it was referenced earlier as a Dropbox link” says Billy Kiely, VP of Product.
 Weberman says that other employees who work mostly in Microsoft Office rely on the Dropbox badge.
 The feature lets viewers share files and update to the latest version when someone else makes changes, all within Office.
-“I’ll work with different members of the finance team, and instead of sending Excel spreadsheets back and forth, we can collaborate at the same time,” he says.
+“I’ll work with different members of the Finance team and, instead of sending Excel spreadsheets back and forth, we can collaborate at the same time” he says.
 Dropbox Business has made it easier for InVision to centralize and keep track of key company data.
-Weberman says that leadership can easily add new employees in bunches and maintain tighter security over customer design files by enabling features such as two-factor authentication.
-“Requiring that additional passcode makes our devices much more secure, and that’s really important with our distributed workforce,” says Weberman.
+Weberman says that management can easily add new employees in bunches and maintain tighter security over customer design files by enabling features such as two-factor authentication.
+“Requiring that additional passcode makes our devices much more secure, and that’s really important with our distributed workforce” says Weberman.

 Dropbox Business helps keep InVision’s employees more organized, Kiely says.
 Individual users like the fact that extended version and deletion recovery saves them from losing work.
-“Now that everything is in Dropbox, I feel safe that I’m not going to accidentally overwrite or delete something,” Kiely says.
+“Now that everything is in Dropbox, I feel safe that I’m not going to accidentally overwrite or delete something” Kiely says.
 “I can always go back and grab an earlier version.”
 Dropbox Business is helping the company’s product and design teams keep pace with the growing demand for InVision’s product.
-“I know I can wake up early in the UK and just go into those shared folders and grab the required dossiers, without having to wait for people from the US to come online later in the day,” Andrew Cullen, Lead Product Designer, says.
-Ultimately, Dropbox Business has allowed InVision’s workforce to achieve the same goal — moving more quickly — that the InVision product promises its own design customers.
-“Collaborating on the same document in Dropbox has just made things a lot easier, and been a huge, huge time saving for us,” Weberman says.
+“I know I can wake up early in the UK and just go into those shared folders and grab the required dossiers, without having to wait for people from the US to come online later in the day” says Andrew Cullen, Lead Product Designer.
+Ultimately, Dropbox Business has allowed InVision’s workforce to achieve the same goal – moving more quickly – that the InVision product promises its own design customers.
+“Collaborating on the same document in Dropbox has just made things a lot easier, and it’s been a huge, huge time saving for us” says Weberman.